-Hopefully, this golf swing breakdown will aid your understanding, and knowing how to swing a golf club is the first step.
+But don’t worry.
+This golf swing breakdown will help your understanding; knowing how to swing a golf club is the first step.

-Read on to learn the golf swing fundamentals and how to swing a golf club so you can take your game to the next level.
+Read on to learn the fundamentals of golf swing and how to swing a golf club to take your game to the next level.

 Knowing the mechanics of a comprehensive golf swing will aid in improving your golf shots.